 - This means we invest significantly more time in developing our course staff so that they can effectively teach the curriculum to their peer group.

 - We recognize that many of our participants have never been away from their family or local scout troop for a week, so we want to meet with you to address any of your concerns and theirs ahead of time.

-- We ask that you do everything possible to attend our Pre-Camp Meeting on the first Sunday in June, from 1:00 to 2:30 pm at the Camp Carpenter Dining Hall.
+- DATE CHANGE!!
+We ask that you do everything possible to attend our Pre-Camp Meeting in late July.
+Date will be sent to participants shortly.
 Parents, Participants, and Scoutmasters/Crew Advisors are strongly encouraged to attend.

 - While your child is off getting to know their Patrol Counselor and fellow patrol members, we will have breakout sessions for parents and for scoutmasters to review the course expectations and to answer all of your questions.

 - The participants will return at precisely 2:30 to conclude our meeting as they show us how excited they are for the opportunity you have given them.

 - Just like a normal week at Camp Bell, drop-off/check-in is at 1:00 on Sunday at the lower parade field.

 - Drivers are required to arrive and depart using the “Bell highway” that connects the camp to Hidden Valley.